Jeffery A. Schloss, Ph.D.

 At the National Institutes of Health, when you want to know about the science behind breakthrough DNA sequencing technologies, you call Dr. Jeffery Schloss.

-Dr. Schloss has been selected as the director of the Division of Genome Sciences within the extramural research program based on his expansive knowledge and experience with various technology and genomic science programs.
+Dr. Schloss was selected, in 2012 when NHGRI reorganized its structure, as the director of the Division of Genome Sciences within the extramural research program based on his expansive knowledge and experience with various technology and genomic science programs.

 "It's both a great honor and challenge to move into this new role," said Dr. Schloss.
 "This new structure will maintain cohesion among a diverse group of highly accomplished scientists who have made our extramural research program so successful, while accommodating administrative needs of a growing institute."

 Three research domains within the new strategic plan for genomics will be the focus of the Division of Genome Sciences: understanding the structure of genomes; understanding the biology of genomes; and understanding the biology of disease.

 "These domains have been at the core of NHGRI extramural activities for several years and they will certainly continue to be an essential and substantial portion of our portfolio moving forward to implement the strategic plan," said Dr. Schloss.